smarha/tech-writing-files/JsQuery - edit.md

 > It's primary goal is to provide an additional functionality to jsonb (currently missing in PostgreSQL), such as a simple and effective way to search in nested objects and arrays, more comparison operators with indexes support.
 We hope, that jsquery will be eventually a part of PostgreSQL.

-It's primary goal is to provide additional functionality to jsonb (currently missing in PostgreSQL), such as a simple and effective way to search in nested objects and arrays, more comparison operators with **index** support.
+Its primary goal is to provide additional functionality to jsonb (currently missing in PostgreSQL), such as a simple and effective way to search in nested objects and arrays, more comparison operators with **index** support.
 We hope that jsquery **will eventually become** part of PostgreSQL.

 > JsQuery is realized as an extension and not available in default PostgreSQL installation.
 It is available from [github](https://github.com/postgrespro/jsquery) under the same license as [PostgreSQL](https://www.postgresql.org/about/licence/) and supports PostgreSQL 9.4+.